Delivering a video

 Keep compositions in the same size as the deliverable.
 This also goes for inserted compositions in tracking data, for example.
 Our standard size is 1080p25.

-Keep your project organised.
+Keep your project organized.

 See the video above for some extra information.